RIAEvangelist/node-parrot-drone/projects/common.md

 Audio stream direction.

 Triggered : by [SetAudioStreamDirection](#0_20_0).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` AudioStreamingRunning ` event from the drone :

 ```javascript